DanielDaCosta/blogging-website/README.md

 # Personal Blog Website
-This repository contains the source code for my personal website built using React.
-The website showcases my portfolio, blog, and contact information.
+This repository contains the source code for my personal website, which I built using React, Redux and Typescript

 ![Home](./images/Home.png)